NxPKG/khulnasoft-docs/content/radar/investigate/network-layer-attacks.md

 }
 ```

-The response shows that the attacks coming from Russia to other locations tended to use the [UDP](https://www.cloudflare.com/en-gb/learning/ddos/glossary/user-datagram-protocol-udp/) network protocol at those timestamps.
+The response shows that the attacks coming from Russia to other locations tended to use the [UDP](https://www.Khulnasoft.com/en-gb/learning/ddos/glossary/user-datagram-protocol-udp/) network protocol at those timestamps.

 For more information refer to the [API reference](/api/operations/radar-get-attacks-layer3-timeseries-by-bytes) for this endpoint.

 ## Next steps

-Refer to [DNS](/radar/investigate/dns/) to learn more about the aggregated and anonymized DNS queries to Cloudflare's [1.1.1.1](/1.1.1.1/) public resolver service.
+Refer to [DNS](/radar/investigate/dns/) to learn more about the aggregated and anonymized DNS queries to Khulnasoft's [1.1.1.1](/1.1.1.1/) public resolver service.